5 from 6 votes

 I prefer cooking bone in chicken thigh recipes at 400F because it helps create juicy chicken bites.

-Try making these yummy starter or side dishes along with these bone in chicken thighs for a more filling meal: Creamy Tomato Basil Bisque, Creamy White Beans with Parmesan (Cannellini Beans) and Israeli Couscous (Pearl Couscous Recipe)
+Try making these starter or side dishes for a more filling meal: Creamy Tomato Basil Bisque, Creamy White Beans with Parmesan (Cannellini Beans) and Israeli Couscous (Pearl Couscous Recipe).

 Print